Sustainability Comparison

 What is Puma's SINK sustainability score?

 Puma scores 42/100 on the SINK sustainability index (Below expectations).
-PUMA reports comprehensive climate data with third-party verification and achieved early SBT targets, but relies heavily on unbundled renewable energy credits without additionality.
-Significant ongoing controversies over Palestinian settlement sponsorship, greenwashing allegations, and worker rights issues substantially weaken its sustainability credibility despite operational emissions reductions.
+PUMA reports comprehensive climate data with third-party verification and achieved a 29% absolute emissions reduction from 2017.
+However, its renewable energy claim relies entirely on unbundled RECs rather than additionality-based procurement, understating decarbonization integrity.
+Ongoing controversies over Palestinian settlement sponsorship and worker rights concerns materially undermine sustainability credibility.

 How does SINK compare Nike and Puma?